ExtendRealityLtd/VRTK/README.md

   know whether to action the new destination.
 This allows controller beams to be enabled on a controller but never trigger a teleport (if this option is unchecked).
+  * **Beam Always On:** If this is checked the the pointer beam is always visible but the Destination Set event is still only emitted when the assigned button is pressed.
   * **Pointer Thickness:** The thickness and length of the beam can also be set on the script as well as the ability to toggle the sphere beam tip that is displayed at the end of the beam (to represent a